 There are two possible scenarios:

 - You want to reschedule an existing performance, but keep all or most reservations the same.
 That is, mostly the same patrons will come to that performance, just on a different date.
-In that case, read this article.
+In this case, read this article.

 - You want to cancel a performance, reaccommodating patrons to various other existing performances or possibly to a new performance yet to be added.
 This article tells you how to do it.